 Treatment at Montecatini is provided in three programs:

 Residential: During your residential experience at Montecatini, you will live in a beautiful home-like environment, nestled within a charming and quiet neighborhood.
 Residential care includes individual, group, family, and experiential therapies.
-Our primary treatment modalities include cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), and motivational interviewing.
+Our primary rehab modalities include cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), and motivational interviewing.
 Medical care and medication management services are also available.
 And while every woman’s journey to healing and self-love is unique, the typical length of stay in the residential program is 30 to 60 days.

 The groups that you will participate in may include expressive arts therapy, relapse prevention group, body image group, integrated care group that is focused on substance use, nutrition counseling and education group, spirituality/12-Step group, yoga, mindfulness/meditation, therapeutic gardening group, action planning, exposure therapy, outside 12-Step group, meal planning and meal preparation, and food and feelings group.

 Partial hospitalization program (PHP): If you have completed residential care and need a step-down level of support, or if you have discovered that you are struggling to sustain your recovery effort in lower levels of care, PHP may be the ideal opportunity for you.
 In PHP, you will have the ability to participate in a range of therapeutic activities, and you will have a greater degree of independence than that which is available during residential care.

 During your time in PHP, you may participate in the following groups: nutrition education, meal planning, body image, interpersonal process group, relapse prevention, DBT skills training, art therapy, cognitive behavioral therapy, self-esteem, yoga and nia, spirituality, and a family intensive program.
 The typical length of stay in PHP is 30 to 90 days.